zouppen/aoc-2024/log.md

 a case for a user-supplied comparator.
 So I did it and we can enjoy a nice and smooth *O(n log n)* complexity in computation.
 Well, in AoC, the assignments are simple enough to brute-force anyway.
-But it gives a warm fuzzy feeling, like a glass of warm mulled wine.
+But it gives a warm fuzzy feeling, like a glass of warm mulled wine. 🍵

 PS.
-In case you've wondered why there's JSON instances in my code even though I'm not processing JSON.
+In case you've wondered why there are JSON instances in my code even though I'm not processing JSON.
 It's for the command line switch `-j` which dumps the parsed output to JSON which is quick to process with `jq` if I needed to.
 In most cases I write them afterwards, not while the timer runs.

 View my code: [Day05.hs](src/Day05.hs)